dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 You should have an haproxy container running

+### Available commands via script:
+Scripts are meant to be launched from the haproxy folder
+- General form is "bash scripts/compose.sh ENV_NAME COMMAND
+- bash scripts/compose.sh stage create -> Creates the containers in the compose file and starts them
+- bash scripts/compose.sh stage stop -> Stops the containers in the compose file
+- bash scripts/compose.sh stage restart -> Restarts the containers in the compose file
+- bash scripts/compose.sh stage remove -> Stops the containers in the compose file and remove them
+- bash scripts/compose.sh stage recreate -> Stops the containers in the compose file, remove, create again and start them

 ### HAPROXY configuration
 If you deploy services that are already registered the default configuration is capable to handle them without doing anything.<br>
 To see if a service is already registered you need to go [here](https://confluence.dedalus.com/display/IAT/IVD+Services+-+deployment+info#IVDServicesdeploymentinfo-Servicesdeploymentinfo)<br>